c4s4/neon/doc/quickstart.md

 ## Go further

-Neon as much more to offer, see [User Manual](usermanual.md) for in-depth documentation and [Reference](reference.md) for information about all tasks and builtins functions.
+Neon as much more to offer, see [User Manual](usermanual.md) for in-depth documentation, [Tasks Reference](tasks.md) and [Builtins Reference](builtins.md) for information about tasks and builtins functions.

 *Enjoy!*